Hixie/isd/servers/src/systems-server/techtree/README.md

 omitted in `root` and `package` research blocks.
 If specified, it must only be specified once.

-The syntax is `takes`, followed by a time.
+The syntax is `takes`, followed by a time, and a semicolon `;`.
 The time is in game time (which can vary by system, but is generally 500x faster than real time).
 (There is no colon in this field's syntax.)

 If omitted, the time defaults to zero milliseconds.